Marin Alsop

 Michael Bukhman

-Passionate about collaboration, Michael Bukhman is active internationally as a chamber musician, adjudicator, and pedagogue.
+Passionate about collaboration, pianist Michael Bukhman is active internationally as a chamber musician, adjudicator, and pedagogue.
 An award-winning pianist, he has been a top-prize winner and medalist in several international piano competitions.

-Currently assistant professor of collaborative piano and chamber music at Texas Christian University (TCU) in Fort Worth, Michael participated in the inaugural concerts of the Van Cliburn Concert Hall at TCU.
+Currently associate professor of collaborative piano and chamber music at Texas Christian University (TCU) in Fort Worth, Michael participated in the inaugural concerts of the Van Cliburn Concert Hall at TCU.
 Working with musicians from the Dallas and Fort Worth Symphony Orchestras, he has also been featured in the Metamorphosis Dallas ensemble, the Spectrum Chamber Music Series, and the Chamber Music Society of Fort Worth.
 He also established a local chapter of Music for Food, an international community outreach program, generating thousands of dollars to benefit the Tarrant Area Food Bank.

 Prior to his appointment to TCU, Michael served as guest artist-in-residence at the Oberlin Conservatory, and on the staff and pre-college faculty of the New England Conservatory.
 He also taught at Bard and Vassar Colleges.
 While at Bard, he founded Play/Chat@Bard, a concert series showcasing young musicians in performance with informal conversation.